Last edited 10/05/2023

 How quickly can I see Tina Suarez?

 Tina Suarez typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+You can see their current general office hours and request an appointment on their profile page.

 What languages does Tina Suarez speak?